In this section, you'll learn about the feature set available for the App Center’s Diagnostics service.

 In App Center Diagnostics, you can view analytics data generated automatically by App Center to understand when a crash or error occurs in your app.

 App Center Diagnostics allows you to attach a user ID to your crashes and errors.
-To do so, use the App Center SDK in your targeted platform Android, Apache Cordova, iOS, macOS, React Native, tvOS, Unity, UWP, WPF/WinForms and Xamarin.
-You will find the user ID associated to a crash or error when clicking on an issue inside of a group.
+To do so, use the App Center SDK in your targeted platform Android, Apache Cordova, iOS, macOS, React Native, tvOS, Unity, UWP, WPF/WinForms, and Xamarin.
+You'll find the user ID associated to a crash or error when clicking on an issue inside of a group.

 After attaching a user ID, you can use App Center's search feature to search for crashes with the specified ID.
 Learn how to do this by following App Center's search documentation.